 Cost Of Real Estate & Financing in Los Angeles

 The average price per square foot in the City of Los Angeles is $551.
 Which can vary depending on the neighbourhood you set your eyes on.
-Speaking of the average prices on current listings, properties are listed for about $859,000.
-The average cost of sold listings is lower, around $758,900.
+Speaking of the average prices on current listings, condo sales are listed for about $859,000.
+The average cost of sold listings is lower, around $758,900, but you can also opt to find a rental.
+The average rent in Los Angeles for a 1 bedroom apartment is approximately $2,175.
+This can go higher or lower depending on the neighbourhood.

 The reason why housing prices rarely face a fall is tied to the government’s practices in California.
 They have a lot of laws regulating new construction.
 The high real estate prices allow just a tiny portion of lucky people around the world to afford a home in Los Angeles without breaking their bank.